syncfusion-content/javascript-docs/js/AureliaJS.md

 ---
 layout: post
 title: Getting Started with Aurelia Syncfusion Bridge
-description: How to use Essential js Aurelia.
+description: Learn here about how to use Essentials in Syncfusion JavaScript Aurelia control, its elements, and more.
 platform: js
 control: Introduction
 documentation: ug